BarryByte/SST27-LLD101/SOLID/ex02/README.md

 - Identify the SOLID violation(s)
 - Refactor to comply with all SOLID principles
 - Keep behavior; add a tiny demo/test

+Observations :
+Player.java is doing 3 things at once -> violating SRP